lkluft/atmtools-conda/README.md

 ```

 The [environment.yml](environment.yml) can be used to either create a new
-environemnt or to update the existing base environment.
+environment or to update the existing base environment.
 ```bash
 conda env create -f environment.yml  # new environment conda env update -n base -f environment.yml  # update `base` environment